Characterizing and recognizing exact-distance squares of graphs: Tree exact-distance square roots are not unique

 {\bf Acknowledgment.} We would like to thank Pierre Le Bodic for discussions on an early stage of this project.
 The project has received funding from the following grants.
 FONDECYT/ANID Iniciaci\'on en Investigaci\'on Grant 11201251, Programa Regional MATH-AMSUD MATH210008, ANR-France project HOSIGRA (ANR-17-CE40-0022), National Natural Science Foundation of China (Grant Nos.
-12131013, 11601430), and Guangdong Basic \& Applied Basic Research Foundation (Grant No. 2022A1515010899).
+12131013, 12242111, 11601430), Guangdong Basic \& Applied Basic Research Foundation (Grant Nos.
+2023A1515030208, 2022A1515010899), and Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSZ009).